acord-robotics/stellarios/ACORD.md

 ### Other games

 Some games that we think are worthy of being in Stellarios are included.
 These games have personally bought us great happiness playing them and they are truly innovative.
 You can view these games at this [repo](http://github.com/acord-robotics/stellarios/blob/master/README.md) and if you want to add games to it, fork [this repo](http://github.com/acord-robotics/stellarios-sugestions) to tell us about them!
+Also go here: allianceofdroids.org.au/aod/2019/11/01/the-stellarios-family-whos-a-part-of-it/